Lux-AI-Challenge/Lux-Design-S2/README.md

 luxai-s2 path/to/bot/main.py path/to/bot/main.py -v 2 -o replay.json
 ```

 This will turn on logging to level 2, and store the replay file at `replay.json`.
 For documentation on the luxai-s2 tool, see https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/luxai_runner/README.md, which includes details on how to run a local tournament to mass evaluate your agents.
-To watch the replay, upload `replay.json` to https://s2vis.lux-ai.org/
+To watch the replay, upload `replay.json` to https://s2vis.lux-ai.org/ (or change `-o replay.json` to `-o replay.html`)

 Each programming language has a starter kit, you can find general API documentation here: https://github.com/Lux-AI-Challenge/Lux-Design-S2/tree/main/kits